curiouselectric/WindSensor/README.md

 You can use this online calculator to check your CRC: https://crccalc.com/ The type of CRC is CRC-8/SMBUS.

 ## Failure codes:
-If data is not that length or does not have 'aa' and '#' at start/end then return with send "aaFAIL**#" error code
+If data is not that length or does not have 'aa' and '#' at start/end then return with send "aaFAIL**#" error code.
+All will have CRC on these codes, if requested.

 "aaFAIL1#" = String too long